Our vegan cinnamon rolls are easy to make with simple pantry staples. They are soft, moist, light, and packed with a lovely cinnamon flavor.

 Dust the work surface with a small amount of flour, and roll out the dough, first with your hands, then with the help of a rolling pin.

-Make a rectangle of about 12 x 16 inches or 30 x 40 cm.
+Make a 12 x 16 inches rectangle or 30 x 40 cm.

 Make the corners as square as possible.

 Roll the dough on itself.
-Start from the shorter side, and form a tight roll.
+Start from the shorter side and form a tight roll.

 Stretch the rolled dough with your hands to reach 11 inches (28 cm).